The Upper School Program

 The small-school environment, with an overall teacher to student ratio of 1:8, ensures that students get the support they need for personal success.
 Our unique Directed Learning Time (DLT), gives students in-school time to work on homework and get extra help from teachers.
 Teachers will also help students before school, after school and during lunch.
 The National Honor Society (NHS) also offers free tutoring during the school day.
 At the Academy, students will get all the support they need to achieve their personal best.

 What about Boys?

 When considering the boy factor, also consider what Academy students love about going to school without boys.
 They love the no-stress daily fashion issue.
-With a uniform to rely on and no boys to impress, girls can choose whether to wear make-up or not, how much to accessorize, or just throw on their crumpled skirt, grab a polo and go.
+With a uniform to rely on and no boys to impress, girls can choose whether to wear make-up or not, how much to accessorize, or to just throw on their skirt, grab a polo and go.
 Girls at the Academy also report that school is a “no drama” experience, when competition for attention from boys is removed from the learning scene.
 Friendships form easily, and the girls bond and support each other in a caring community.

 Check out the studies that show how girls who graduate from all girls’ high schools benefit academically and socially.
 We invite you to ask our students for yourself.
 Come visit us at an Open House opportunity or schedule a Shadow Day, and talk with students.
 Contact our Admissions Office to get all the scoop!

 “The Academy teaches you how to work hard and manage your time, which are foundational skills for college.
 Being surrounded by other students who are working hard to reach their full potential inspired me to do the same.
 The experience was empowering not competitive and fully prepared me for the workload of college.” - Mary Kate McCarthy '14